-Now that the hardware and software configurations have been established, the benchmarking process can be defined.
+With the hardware and software configuration established, the process of benchmarking the implementations can be described.
 This process is designed to simulate the load and scenario in which these evaluators will be used.
 The Nikuradse dataset (Nikuradse, 1950) has been chosen as the data source.
 The dataset models the laws of flow in rough pipes and provides 362 variable sets, each set containing two variables.
 This dataset has first been used by Guimerà et al. (2020) to benchmark a symbolic regression algorithm.